youpiwaza/ansible-install-web-server/nomenclature-and-folder-tree.md

       - ^ This is the one actually **deployed**
       - ^ This allow to update the running stacks through the same files (consecutive deploys), and always know which one is running
     - Server / History / Generated file:      `/home/DOCKER_PEON/core/reverse-proxy/traefik/traefik--generated-{{ currentDateTime }}.yml`
-  - Regarding clients stacks : 2 parts : Generate the playbooks generator, then run them
+  - Regarding clients stacks : 2 parts : Generate the playbooks generator, then run those new playbooks
     - Example with wordpress
       - Run the `ansible/20-forge-a-wordpress-stack.yml` playbook, which uses for vars
         - `roles/stack-web-wordpress--generate/vars/tests/masamune/test-wordpress--masamune--fr/test-wordpress--masamune--fr---vars.yml`
-      - It will generate the example playbook `ansible/200---test-wordpress--masamune--fr---forge-wordpress-stack-generated.yml`
+      - It will generate the example playbook `ansible/generated/tests/masamune/test-wordpress--masamune--fr/200---test-wordpress--masamune--fr---forge-wordpress-stack-generated.yml`
-        - which will generate, upload & deploy a dedicated wordpress stack
+        - which will, when run, generate, upload & deploy a dedicated wordpress stack
-        - cf. ansible/generated/tests/masamune/test-wordpress--masamune--fr/test-wordpress--masamune--fr---wordpress--generated.yml
+        - cf. `ansible/generated/tests/masamune/test-wordpress--masamune--fr/test-wordpress--masamune--fr---wordpress--generated.yml`

 ### Clients